islu/Which-Egg-Is-Which/README.md

 All images belong to the artist of the site (Dragon Cave) so they do not belong to me.
 Image source form: https://dragcave.fandom.com/wiki/Dragon_Cave_Wiki

-Other part use the version 3 of the GNU General Public License.
+Other part use MIT License.

 ```